By Nikki from our Hidden Beaches team

 After exploring the town, I wandered along Belmont Walkway, a coastal promenade that leads to Princess Margaret’s Beach.
 Here you’ll find a long stretch of flaxen sand, backed by thick groves of cedar and almond trees.
 Continue to the end of the beach and you’ll find Jack’s Bar, a Bequian institution that serves up a piquant jerk chicken.

-Snorkeling, across the Caribbean
+Snorkelling, across the Caribbean

 Yes, there are hundreds of creamy-white showpiece beaches in the Caribbean.
 But I also found an exotic pallet of volcanic black-sand coves, great golden cays and delicate champagne shores.
 This diversity carries over into the water, where you’ll encounter a host of plants tethered to the marine floor, tickled by the fins of many tropical creatures.

-Each snorkeling spot has its own charms.
+Each snorkelling spot has its own charms.
 The sugar-white sands of Tobago Cays in St Vincent and the Grenadines surround a great horseshoe of coral.
 Off the coast of Grenada you can peer down at mermaids and pirates at Grenada Underwater Sculpture Park where concrete artworks have been submerged to encourage coral growth.

 On Barbados there’s been a focus on protecting the surrounding coral, and off the west coast you’ll find Folkestone Marine Park.
 A section of the coast has been ring-fenced off to exclude boats, and fishing is banned.
 I swam alongside hawksbill turtles and graceful rays as I admired the coral.
 Bulbous brain coral sat squat against delicate fan coral, tended by stripy sergeant major fish.